 Megunticook Trail Festival

-The festival is held on the ancestral, unceded lands of the Wabanaki Nations.
-“Megunticook” means “great swells of the sea.”
-All Indigenous peoples are invited to run free of charge, and registrants may donate to Niweskok, a Wabanaki-led organization focused on food sovereignty, healing, and community connections.
+The event acknowledges that it is held on the ancestral, unceded lands of the Wabanaki Nations and invites Indigenous peoples to run free of charge.
 Visit the organization's website for the most recent information.